wrx331/acquire-binaries/README.md

 **PLEASE BE AWARE**

-These binaries are not well tested and this repository is not associated with Fox-IT or NCC Group Plc.
+These binaries are not well tested and this repository is not associated with Fox-IT or NCC Group Plc under any circumstances.

 ## Copyright and license